deeheber/node-weather/readme.md

 4. Add the following code to the apiKeyFile.js file:

 `var apiKey = 'ADD YOUR API KEY HERE';
 module.exports.apiKeyObject = apiKey;`

 5. Open the command line application (typically terminal on MacOSX) and navigate to the directory containing the unpacked zipfile you downloaded
 6. Type the following command in the terminal, replacing `ZIPCODE` with the zipcode of the location you'd like the weather for:

 `node app.js ZIPCODE`

-Note: You can also type in CITY, STATE in lieu of a Zipcode.
+Note: You can also type in CITY, STATE in lieu of a zipcode.
 Example syntax is:
 `Phoneix, AZ`